top of page

 I am a 34 year old white settler, cisgender woman.
 I am also queer and neurodivergent.
 I am married, childfree, and live in the suburbs of Ontario, Canada.
 My coaching practice is neuro-affirming and inclusive of all LGBTQQIP2SA+ folks and people of all gender identities.

-My coaching practice acknowledges, and is informed by the fact, that humans are impacted and shaped by the society's we live and grow in.
+My coaching practice, facilitation, and consulting approach acknowledges, and is informed by the fact, that humans are impacted and shaped by the society's we live and grow in.
 Our socialization within these systems, this includes White Supremacy Culture, patriarchy, colonialism, ableism, racism, sexism, capitalism, heteronormativity, and more, shapes our identities, values, and beliefs.

 It is a priority and a key component of my ongoing learning and development to understand how these forces shape peoples' experiences.
 This equips me with tools to serve my clients more effectively by using my awareness of these systems to evoke awareness of these systems with those I work with.
 For example, is a client experiencing imposter's syndrome or racism, misogyny, or ableism?
 Are your thoughts and beliefs about what's possible for you rooted in internalized oppression (internalized ableism, misogyny, etc.) or people pleasing tendencies developed in other ways, or both?